JorjaFox/website/content/_posts-old-blog/2009-05-04-jorja-playing-for-change.md

 ---
 id: 1818
-title: 'Jorja Scheduled to Attend &#8220;Casino Royale: Playing for Change&#8221;'
+title: 'Jorja Scheduled to Attend "Casino Royale: Playing for Change"'
 date: '2009-05-04T02:20:57-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Confirmed!
 Jorja will be in attendance at the Humane Society sponsored celebrity poker tournament, raising money to implement an LA chapter of the  End Dogfighting program.'